williamfli/MERlin/README.md

 pip install -e MERlin

 ## Troubleshooting
-- delete the generated MERlin analysis folder each time when rerunning.
+- delete the generated MERlin Optimize1-10 folders each time when rerunning.
 Otherwise there will be file name conflicts.
 - if using windows, allow for longer paths, else, snakemake will have problems: https://learn.microsoft.com/en-us/windows/win32/fileio/maximum-file-path-limitation?tabs=registry

 ## Authors